tonykim925/personalweb-5fa1e/src/pages/portfolio/project-2.md

 ##### Introduction

-The[ **Interdisciplinary Center for Healthy Workplaces (ICHW)**](https://healthyworkplaces.berkeley.edu/) partnered with [**Transamerica Corporation**](https://www.transamerica.com/individual/) to develop an Employer Guide that will enable organizations (with an emphasis on small and medium-sized) to find a workplace wellness program that fits their specific constraints\*\*.
+The[ **Interdisciplinary Center for Healthy Workplaces (ICHW)**](https://healthyworkplaces.berkeley.edu/) partnered with [**Transamerica Corporation**](https://www.transamerica.com/individual/) to develop an Employer Guide that will enable organizations (with an emphasis on small and medium-sized) to find a workplace wellness program that fits their specific constraints.
 Small and medium organizations face a number of limitations given their size and financial reserves, but employees’ health and well-being needs are constant regardless of organization size.
 Employees need a safe, socially supportive, and health-promoting work environment that not only supports their wellness but also enables them to do their best work.
 We have examined the available literature on wellness programs in general, and we have created a method based on our research for how organization leaders can design an effective wellness strategy that fits their constraints.

 ##### Project Goals: